Devils vs Sabres Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 28)

 New Jersey vs Buffalo Prop Picks (AI)

-AI algorithm Remi is pouring through tons of data on each player.
+Remi is pouring through tons of stats on each team.
 In fact, anytime the Devils and Sabres play there’s always several intriguing trends to key in on.
-Not to mention games played at KeyBank Center in Nov rarely follow normal, predictable patterns.
+Not to mention games played at KeyBank Center in Nov seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: D. Hamilton over 2.5 Shots on Goal.